kcgroulx/kcgroulx/README.md

 ## 👋 Hi there!

 My name is Kyle Groulx, I'm a third-year electrical engineering student at UBC with a love for computers and software development.
 I am an aspiring embedded software engineer and have experience working with C, C# Python and STM32 microcontrollers.
-Curremntly I'm a software engineer intern at [Norsat Interational](https://www.norsat.com/), where I'm developing embedded software for satellite communication systems.
+Currently, I'm a software engineer intern at [Norsat Interational](https://www.norsat.com/), where I'm developing embedded software for satellite communication systems.

 ## 🌱 What I'm working on!
 ### 🏎️ [Solar Powered Race Cars](https://github.com/UBC-Solar/firmware_v3)